liberty-yeah/verbosity/README.md

 ### 2. Reading Documentation
 * **Select Items**: Click any node or blue link line.
 This updates the top panels with that item's specific data.
 * **Browse Headings**: Use the top-right "Documentation" menu to see all the sections you wrote for that item.
+* **Connector Navigation**: Click a connector heading in the menu to automatically switch canvases and teleport to the linked node or link.
 * **Read Details**: Click a heading in the menu to display the full text in the "Writeup" area on the left.
 * **External Links**: Any web addresses (URLs) in the text are automatically turned into clickable links.